ComNetsHH/omnet-tdma/README.md

 [![DOI](https://zenodo.org/badge/397504015.svg)](https://zenodo.org/badge/latestdoi/397504015)

 # omnet-tdma
 OMNeT++ TDMA is a simple and abstract implementation of a TDMA MAC protocol.
-It divides time into time slots which are then groups into frames.
+It divides time into time slots which are then grouped into frames.
 For every frame a schedule is created which dictates nodes when to send.
 In this model, only the transmission of *data* is modelled.
-Control information is exchanged out of band yielding a strongly idealized model.
+Control information is assumed to be exchanged out of band yielding a strongly idealized model.

-To realize communication,a network interface card (`TdmaInterface`) is implemented to be used in any hosts, as well as an oracle scheduler module (`TdmaScheduler`) which must exist once per simulation.
-It's operation is depicted below:
+To realize communication, a network interface card (`TdmaInterface`) is implemented to be used in any hosts, as well as a single oracle scheduler module (`TdmaScheduler`).
+Its operation is depicted below:

 ![alt text](./tdma/doc/img/TDMA-Schema.png)